About Social Media Marketing Team

 Most groups surveyed only had up to three people working exclusively on social media.
 I imagine that the average size of the social media team has increased significantly since then.

-5 Key Social Media Skills to Hire
+Understand the 5 Key Social Media Skills to Hire

 When deciding the size of your team, it can be helpful to understand the different roles and skills required within your social media team.